binary-logic/vj-uart/README.md

 This project provides a "Virtual UART" allowing information to be easily exchanged between a PC and the design inside the Altera chip.
-This is particularly handy for devices like the excellent Terasic DE0-Nano, that only have one USB connection for the built-in USB Blaster.
+This is particularly handy for devices like the excellent Terasic DE0-Nano, that only have one USB connection for the built-in USB Blaster and no other built-in UART.

 The sample TCL script connects to the first USB Blaster device through the Quartus STP application and listens on a TCP connection.